200Tigersbloxed/velocit/README.md

 Feature | Description | Supported
 --- | --- | ---
 Minecraft TCP | The TCP port for Velocity | ✔️
-Geyser UDP | The UDP port for Geyser | ❌
-Extra TCP Ports | Any extra TCP ports to expose | ❌ Extra UDP Ports | Any extra UDP ports to expose | ❌
-IP Forwarding | The actual IP address of the client | ❌
+UDP Ports | UDP Ports (for things like Geyser) | ❌ Extra TCP Ports | Any extra TCP ports to expose | ✔️ IP Forwarding | The actual IP address of the client | ❌

 *any feature listed is planned*